alliedvision/alvium-manifest-imx8mpevk/README.md

 - The V4L2Viewer does not support all formats that the hardware supports.

 ### Vimba X
-- The payload size is limited to 66838560.
+- The payload size is limited to 66838560 when one of the single camera configurations is used and 33419280 for the two camera configuration.
 To test if the streaming with a configuration is possible, please use the following formula to calculate the payload size:
     ```
     payload size = <image width> * <image height> * <bytes per pixel>
     ```